The Appearance Day of Sri Advaita Acarya

 North Shore, Hawaii: January 24, 2007

-[This year, 2010, the Appearance Day of Sri Advaita Acarya is January 22nd.
-Because Advaita Acarya's glories are ever-fresh, ever-new, and ever-benedicting those who hear or read about them, kindly accept the following discourse, given by Srila Bhaktivedanta Narayana Gosvami Maharaja in Hawaii in 2007.]
+[This year, 2017, the Appearance Day of Sri Advaita Acarya is February 3rd and 4th around the world.
+Because Advaita Acarya's glories are ever-fresh, ever-new, and ever-benedicting those who hear or read about them, kindly accept the following discourse, given by Srila Bhaktivedanta Narayana Gosvami Maharaja in Hawaii in 2007.
+Sound files Hindi Lecture 1994 English Lecture Perth 2001.]

 Today is the appearance day of Sri Advaita Acarya.
 He is Sadasiva. *[See endnote 1] He is non-different from Visnu-tattva, and therefore his name is ‘Advaita’ (non-different).
 He is also a prominent acarya (teacher and personal example) of preaching the glories of the holy name and giving prema-bhakti along with that chanting, and therefore his name is ‘Acarya’.